cjhardekopf/docker-influxdb/README.md

 docker-influxdb
 ===============

 InfluxDB time series database.
 This image uses the *cjhardekopf/confd* base image to configure influxdb using confd.
-Keys for the configuration are as follows:
+It expects a json string value for the key "influxdb".
+All of the configuration values are optional and the names are as follows:
 * hostname - hostname for clustering
 * ssl-cert - name of an ssl cert file (enables the ssl api server)
-* seed-servers - comma separated list of names for seed servers of the cluster
+* seeds - comma separated list of names for seed servers of the cluster
+* graphite - graphite database name